Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Introduction

-Below, we demonstrate that the line force amplifies the low-frequency perturbations near the wind base and produces radiative-acoustic waves in the wind.
-The line force preferentially amplifies perturbations with frequencies below $\omega_c$.
+Below, we demonstrate that the line force produces self-excited perturbations near the wind base that evolve into radiative-acoustic waves in the wind.
+The line force preferentially amplifies low-frequency components of the self-excited perturbations, making the dominant frequency of order $\omega_c$.
 This selective amplification results from the coupling between the natural tendency of velocity perturbations to grow in a stratified atmosphere \citep[see, e.g.,][]{clarke2007principles} and the dependence of the line force on the velocity gradient, per the \citetalias{CAK} line-driven wind theory.
 We also provide our current understanding of the process leading to self-excitation of perturbations that operates at the deepest layers of the atmosphere where the flow velocity is tiny and CAK line force parametrization introduces a non-linear effect.

 The paper is organized as follows.
 In \S~\ref{sec:method}, we describe our methods.
 In \S~\ref{sec:results}, we present the results of our analysis of the hydro calculations and our solutions of the wave equation.
 In \S~\ref{sec:Disc&Conc}, we discuss our results and conclude.